Do you have a rocky relationship with Instagram? Are you having a love and hate affair with Instagram?

 Photos do not need to be edited for me to appreciate them.
 They do not need to fit within a theme.
 Yet, this is what people are looking for.

 I can’t deny that there is an aesthetic appeal to the eye when you come across a pretty feed.
 Just being honest.
-Doesn’t mean you have to follow along.
+That doesn’t mean you have to follow along.
 For me, it’s fun to connect with my artistic side.
 Long ago, I used to be obsessed with photoshop and loved graphic design.
 I can appreciate created content.

 As an introvert, engagement is my downfall!
 Totally admit it.
 It is one of the most important parts of Instagram and I definitely do not reach whatever level of engagement is expected, but do you think I care?
 Nope.
 Not one bit.
 Do I love that engagement of any kind is expected?
 YES.
 I didn’t before, but I do now!